USAJOBS/help-center/how-to/account/password/forgotten-security-questions.md

 tags: [password, reset, tips, security, questions, support-password]
 ---

-If you are trying to reset your password and have forgotten your secret questions, click on the link titled **Have USAJOBS send you a link to reset your password**.
-You will be sent an email to the address associated with your account, which will allow you to reset your password.
+If you’ve forgotten your secret questions and are trying to reset your password, click on the **Have USAJOBS send you a link to reset your password**.
+We will send you an email, to the email address associated with your USAJOBS account.
+The email will have a link to reset your password.